-The gender gap also widens for staff from ethnic minorities across the different academic contract levels from Lecturer through to Professor in B&A studies.
+The gender gap also widens for minority ethnic staff across the different academic contract levels from Lecturer through to Professor in B&A studies.
 This was the case with all different ethnic categories of staff from ethnic minorities, but the gender gap among FTE academic staff was again most pronounced for Black women in the field (see Fig. 7).

-Overall, B&M does not perform as well as other disciplines on the issue of gender parity - and whilst the HESA figures suggest that B&M is more inclusive of staff from ethnic minorities than most academic disciplines, there remain deep differences.
-There is thus a need to understand, in a granular way, the reasons behind these differences, and to recommend practical ways for reducing and eradicating them.
+Overall, B&M does not perform as well as other disciplines on the issue of gender parity - and whilst the HESA figures suggest that B&M is more inclusive in terms of ethnicity than most academic disciplines, there remain deep differences.
+There is thus a need to understand, in a granular way, the reasons behind these differences and to recommend practical ways for reducing and eradicating them.